Maryland pedestrian accident law - Maryland Injury Lawyers Blog

 The contributory negligence law in Maryland means that accidents involving pedestrians are difficult to win: a skillful defense lawyer is often able to prove the minimum 1% fault on the part of the plaintiff.
 However, even with these difficult legal circumstances, our attorneys at Goldberg Finnegan have had great success in Litigating pedestrian accident cases.

-If you or someone you care about has been injured in a pedestrian accident, please feel free to contact us today by calling (888) 213-8140 for a free telephone consultation.
+If you or someone you care about has been injured in a pedestrian accident contact one of our experienced Silver Spring personal injury attorneys today for a free, no obligation consultation or contact us by calling (888) 213-8140 for a free telephone consultation.